orionguiffreda/prime-photometry/docs/Refactoring_Readme.md

 * Stack: This section details how the final pipeline step, stacking, works.

-## Installation instructions for PRIME Pipeline (taken from initial readme)
+## Installation Guide for PRIME Pipeline

 ### Clone the repo